bus710/nrf-development-in-linux/README.md

 ## Index

 1. Getting the SDK and tools
-   - Basic Tools
+   - Get basic tools
    - Get ARM-GCC Compiler
-   - Get nRF SDK
+   - Get nRF SDK and docs
-   - Get nrfjprog and Flash SoftDevice
+   - Get command line JTAG tools
-   - Get JLink Package (Optional)
+   - Flash SoftDevice
 2. Building the example
    - Modify Makefile.Posix for SDK
    - Compile an Example
    - Simplify the example
    - Edit Makefile for the simplified project
 3. Setting VSCODE as the IDE
    - Get VSCODE and some extensions
    - Set Tasks.json for make/clean
    - Set Launch.json for debugging
    - Get Python tools
 4. Conclusion

 <br/><br/>